PostgREST/postgrest/CONTRIBUTING.md

 ### Reporting an Issue

-* Make sure you test against the latest [stable release](https://github.com/PostgREST/postgrest/releases/latest) and also against the latest [nightly release](https://github.com/PostgREST/postgrest/releases/tag/nightly).
+* Make sure you test against the latest [stable release](https://github.com/PostgREST/postgrest/releases/latest) and also against the latest [devel release](https://github.com/PostgREST/postgrest/releases/tag/devel).
   It is possible we already fixed the bug you're experiencing.

 * Provide steps to reproduce the issue, including your OS version and